tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

 precedence over the global configuration.
 Both these files use the same syntax.

-Note:Configuration files and directories: ~/.fonts.conf, ~/.fonts.conf.d
+Note:Configuration files and directories: ~/.fonts.conf/,
-and ~/.fontconfig/*.cache-* are deprecated since fontconfig 2.10.1 (upstream commit) and will not be read by default in the future versions of package.
-Use instead $XDG_CONFIG_HOME/fontconfig/fonts.conf,
+~/.fonts.conf.d/ and ~/.fontconfig/*.cache-* are deprecated since
+fontconfig 2.10.1 (upstream commit) and will not be read by default in the future versions of the package.
+New paths are
+$XDG_CONFIG_HOME/fontconfig/fonts.conf,
-$XDG_CONFIG_HOME/fontconfig/conf.d and
+$XDG_CONFIG_HOME/fontconfig/conf.d/NN-name.conf and
 $XDG_CACHE_HOME/fontconfig/*.cache-* respectively.
-If you use the second directory, the file must follow the naming convention NN-name.conf (where NN it's a two digit number like 00, 10, or 99).
+If using the second location, make sure the naming is valid (where NN is a two digit number like 00, 10, or 99).

 Fontconfig gathers all its configurations in a central file (/etc/fonts/fonts.conf).
 This file is replaced during fontconfig updates